 I know I first picture and define hiking trails as narrow dirt footpaths, and I suspect a lot of other hikers think about hiking trails that way too.
 But on further reflection, we start making distinctions: hiking trail, biking trail, connector trail and loop trail, and so on.

-Over the years, I gathered definitions of various hiking trails and included them in my pocket guide: “Hiking from A to Z, a Dictionary of Words and Terms for Hikers.”
-Just $7.95 at The Trailmaster Store.
+Over the years, I gathered definitions of various hiking trails and included them in my hiker’s dictionary: “Hiking from A to Z, a Dictionary of Words and Terms for Hikers.”

 Kinds of Hiking Trails

 Trail, Access Any trail that connects the main trail to a town, road, or another trail or trail system.